nclouds/nclouds_jenkins/README.md

 ###  Generating KMS key id

+We store the encrypted SSH keys in KMS to checkout the code for build.
+Follow these steps to generate new KMS key

 1. Go to IAM Service on the aws console (https://console.aws.amazon.com/iam/home?region=us-east-1#encryptionKeys)
 2. Click on Create Key
 	- Name accordingly and select key Material Origin KMS